-In a 2008 report, the Civic Federation analyzed the Illinois International Port District's finances and activities, contrasting them with five comparable ports along the Great Lakes - St. Lawrence Seaway.
+In a 2008 report, the Civic Federation analyzed the Illinois International Port District's finances and activities, contrasting them with five comparable ports along the Great Lakes-St. Lawrence Seaway.
 As a result of this investigation, the Federation is concerned that the District appears to be focused on golf rather than shipping and port operations.
 Harborside International Golf Center is the Port District's only major construction project since 1981.
 In contrast, the Federation found that none of the five other ports in the study focus their operations predominantly on recreational activities or entertainment facilities.
 Port authorities in other cities derive most of their revenues from activities associated with the normal operations of a port, such as leases, rentals, contracts and grants.

 Of additional concern to the Civic Federation is the fact that the District has seriously lacked transparency and openness to the public when compared to other ports and governments.
-The Civic Federation found that the District did not make information about its finances, Board members or Board meetings publicly available on its website.
+In the 2008 report, the Civic Federation found that the District did not make information about its finances, Board members or Board meetings publicly available on its website.

-The Civic Federation has since observed greater transparency and accountability in Port District operations since the administration of Chicago Mayor Rahm Emanuel and current Port District Chairman Michael Forde.
-Board meeting dates, agendas and minutes are now published on the District's website along with some financial information.
+The Civic Federation has since observed greater transparency and accountability in Port District operations since the administration of Chicago Mayor Rahm Emanuel, current Port District Chairman Michael Forde and current Port District Executive Director Clayton Harris III.
+Board meeting dates, agendas and minutes are now published on the District's website along with some financial information, and administration and operation of the Harborside International Golf Center has been privatized.

 In July 2013, Mayor Emanuel announced plans to privatize the Port District.
-No public developments have been made toward this goal since a potential bidder withdrew from negotiations in October 2013.
+Following the announcement, the only potential bidder withdrew from negotiations in October 2013.
+Port District Board Meeting minutes indicate negotiations for a Master Lease were ongoing through at least November 2016.